CS5342: Multimedia Computing and Applications

 Brief Description:

-By the end of the course, the students will be familiar with the common computing fundamentals employed in a variety of multimedia applications such as: content-based multimedia retrieval, summarization, surveillance and multimedia security.
+By the end of the course, the students will be familiar with the common computing fundamentals employed in a variety of multimedia applications such as: content-based multimedia retrieval, summarization, surveillance, multimedia security and computational advertisement.
 The students will be exposed to the core techniques and algorithms spanning across the common and emerging multimedia applications.
 They will have experience in applying these techniques to novel situations and will be able to do analytical as well as empirical performance evaluation of the particular technique in the overall application context.

 Grading information: